Geisel School of Medicine

 Methods and analysis Cohort and nested case–co studies will be carried out using the population-base Janus Serum Bank Cohort (archival prediagnostic se BMI, smoking and physical activity), with follow-up fr 1972 to 2014.
 Additional data will be received from t Cancer Registry of Norway, the national Cause of De Registry, Statistics Norway (education and occupatio and exposure matrices of UVR.
 Time-to-event regres models will be used to analyse the cohort data, whil he nested case–control studies will be analysed by conditional logistic regression.
 A multilevel approach be applied when incorporating group-level data.

 Ethics and dissemination The project is approved he Regional Committee for Medical Research Ethics and is funded by the Norwegian Cancer Society.
 Res will be published in peer-reviewed journals, at scient conferences and in the news media.

 Stenehjem, Jo S.; Grimsrud, Tom K.; Rees, Judy R.; Vos, Linda; Babigumira, Ronnie; Veierød, Marit B.; and Robsahm, Trude E., "A protocol for prospective studies" "5-hydroxyvitamin D, leptin and b ass index in relation to cutaneou elanoma incidence and survival" (2017).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 772.